WTTJ/welcome-ui/README.md

 ## Import library & Theme

-You can find all the theme property [here](https://welcome-ui.now.sh/themes).
+You can find all the theme properties [here](https://welcome-ui.now.sh/themes).

 ```javascript
 import React, { Fragment } from 'react'